5 Tax Saving Tips to Help your Clients

 Due to their structure, donor advised funds provide explicit tax reduction opportunities in the following ways:

 1. Income Tax Deduction:The donor receives an immediate tax deduction in the year they contribute to their DAF.
-Since American Endowment Foundation (AEF) is a public charity, contributions made to AEF-managed donor advised funds immediately qualify for maximum income tax benefits.
+Since Hudson Community Foundation (HCF) is a public charity, contributions made to HCF-managed donor advised funds immediately qualify for maximum income tax benefits.
 The IRS does mandate annual limitations, depending upon the donors adjusted gross income (AGI):

 - Deduction for securities and other appreciated assets – up to 30 % of AGI.